• Skip to content

 3. Budget Review

-The finance committee should be monitoring the budget every month by reviewing the actual dollars that came in, the actual dollars that went out, and analyzing any variances.
+The finance committee should monitor the budget every month by reviewing the actual dollars that came in and the actual dollars that went out and analyzing any variances.

-Midyear adjustments may be made to the budget when projections fall short or unexpected expenses come up.
+Midyear adjustments may be made to the budget when projections fall short or unexpected expenses arise.

 4. Emergency Funding

-Even the best of budget planning can go awry when an unexpected major expense arises.
+Even the best budget planning can go awry when an unexpected major expense arises.

 To offset this, allocate a percentage of budget dollars to emergency funding.
 Set aside a percentage of revenue to an emergency fund bucket.

-Keep this fund growing year after year so that there will be financial resources available when those unanticipated emergencies arise.
+Keep this fund growing year after year so that financial resources will be available when those unanticipated emergencies arise.

 This safeguard can prevent an unexpected budget variance.